 The vast majority of post-primary schools in Ireland do not charge school fees.
 However, students must pay for books and examination fees.
 In addition, there are other costs, such as school uniforms.
 There are schemes to help low-income families meet the costs of schooling.

-Source/Copyright Irish Government Website, Citizens Information
+Main Source/Copyright Irish Government Website, Citizens Information